 In this speculative fiction, Thomas M. Disch depicts an alternate 1970s where America is at war with the world and its citizens.
 Louis Sacchetti, a poet imprisoned for draft resistance, becomes a witness to brutal military experiments at Camp Archimedes, where a drug called Pallidine enhances intelligence but leads to death.

 Bob was the happiest man in the world.
 His wife was dead, and no one suspected him of the murder.
 His mother-in-law was dying, and would probably leave him an inheritance.
-And with both of them gone, he can wallow in all the beer, chips, and TV a man could ever want...
-Then Bob's wife came back from the grave.
-She brought her sadness, her rage, and something worse - her mother.
-Revenge is a gruesome business.
-And Bob has hell to pay...
+With both of them gone, Bob could live the good life.
+But then Bob's wife came back from the grave . . . and she brought her mother with her.